garylirocks/quickrefs/azure-entra-pim.markdown

 - Entra roles - using Microsoft Graph endpoint (`graph.windows.net`)
 - Entra groups - using Microsoft Graph endpoint (`graph.windows.net`)
-- Azure resources - using ARM endpoint (`management.azure.com`)
+- Azure roles - using ARM endpoint (`management.azure.com`)

 Objects:

-- `*AssignmentSchedule` and `*EligibilitySchedule` objects show current assignments and assignments that will become active in the future.
+- `*AssignmentSchedule` and `*EligibilitySchedule` objects show current assignments and assignments that will become active in the future (either active or eligible assignments).
 - `*AssignmentScheduleInstance` and `*EligibilityScheduleInstance` objects show current assignments only.

 #### Activate Azure roles